Daskyy/bs-project/README.md

 ```bash
 docker-compose down -v --remove-orphans
 ```
+You will then have to rebuild and restart the database and application. (see steps above)

 ---

 ## ▶️ Restarting the Application After Stopping
-If you've previously stopped the container and want to restart it:
+If you've previously stopped the application container or the database container and want to restart it:

 ```bash
 docker-compose up